loda-lang/loda-programs/programs/oeis/list2.md

 * [A263941](http://oeis.org/A263941) ([L11 program](263/A263941.asm)): Minimal most likely sum for a roll of n 8-sided dice.
 * [A263942](http://oeis.org/A263942) ([L11 program](263/A263942.asm)): Positive integers n such that (n+4)^3 - n^3 is a square.
 * [A263997](http://oeis.org/A263997) ([L06 program](263/A263997.asm)): Sequence of block lengths in a block spiral of width 1.
+* [A264041](http://oeis.org/A264041) ([L114 program](264/A264041.asm)): a(n) is the maximum number of diagonals that can be placed in an n X n grid made up of 1 X 1 unit squares when diagonals are placed in the unit squares in such a way that no two diagonals may cross or intersect at an endpoint.
 * [A264080](http://oeis.org/A264080) ([L16 program](264/A264080.asm)): a(n) = 6*F(n)*F(n+1) + (-1)^n, where F = A000045.
 * [A264120](http://oeis.org/A264120) ([L04 program](264/A264120.asm)): Values of k such that A001163(k) is positive.
 * [A264440](http://oeis.org/A264440) ([L36 program](264/A264440.asm)): Row lengths of the irregular triangle A137510 (number of divisors d of n with 1 < d < n, or 0 if no such d exists).